 It is one of the most popular lifetime mortgage plans because they offer you a flexible cash reserve facility that provides you with easy access to your capital.

-The drawdown mortgages’ first design was in response to the old schemes where a homeowner who was looking to budget over a long period, required to evaluate the amount he/she would need in the future.
+The drawdown mortgages’4 first design was in response to the old schemes where a homeowner who was looking to budget over a long time, required to evaluate the amount he/she would need.

 The funds were invariably left sitting in a bank account, earning less interest than that being charged on the equity release plan.

-Today, when you decide to take out a smaller initial lump sum, it means that the plan provider will charge you less interest (which means a lower balance) and you get to retain more equity in the property for future use if you need to.
+Today, when you decide to take out a smaller lump sum, it means that the provider will fine you less interest (which means a lower balance) and you get to retain more equity in the property for future use if you need to.

-With a drawdown facility, you eliminate the need to leave any unused equity release funds in the bank, and, instead, leave additional cash funds with the plan provider.
-So, your lender will never charge you any interest on the cash you secure with him/her, only the monies you withdraw.
+With this facility, you eliminate the need to turn over any unused equity release funds in the bank, and, instead, place additional cash fund with the provider.
+So, your lender will never fine you any interest on the cash you set with him/her, only the monies you withdraw.

-If you’re looking to have a one-off release of equity – get all your money in one go, then a lump sum plan may be the best equity release solution for you.
+If you’re looking to have a one-off release of equity – get all your money in one go, then this may be the best equity release solution for you.
 It is, in essence, a core lifetime mortgage financial product with little bonus features, which on the whole results in a lower interest rate.

-It works by allowing you to choose the amount of cash you need to release from your estate to meet your immediate financial needs.
-Invariably, to meet the requirements of a lump sum scheme, your objective will be a need for a single amount of money presently, with little or no need for additional cash in the future.
+It works by allowing you to choose the amount of cash you need to release from your estate to take care of your immediate financial needs.
+Invariably, to meet the requirements of a lump sum option, your objective will be a need for a single amount of money presently, with little or no need for some cash in the future.

-If you’re worried about your plan’s interest rolling up, you may need to look into the interest-only lifetime mortgage scheme.
+If you’re worried about your plan’s interest rolling up, you may need to look into the interest-only lifetime mortgage options.

-It allows you to make month-to-month interest payments, and when you can do this for the life of your plan, you will not have to repay any additional balance when it dies- only the initial amount you borrowed.
+It allows you to make month-to-month interest payments, and when you can do this for the life of your plan, you will not have to repay any additional when it dies- only the first amount you borrowed.

-If you have a reliable extra income and would prefer to facilitate the interest charged on your lifetime mortgage scheme and avoid it rolling up, this plan could be one of the ideal ways to retain as much equity in your residence as possible – getting the most out of the inheritance you leave.
+If you have a reliable extra income and would prefer to facilitate the interest put on your lifetime mortgage scheme and avoid it rolling up, this could be one of the ideal ways to retain as much equity as possible – getting the most out of the inheritance you hand over.